AbsoluteGoddus/CPPTasks/Tasks/Basics.md

 ### 1.3 Comments

 You can always append ```//``` anywhere in your code to make a comment.
-A comment will not be read as code and is very usefull for documenting.
+A comment will not be read as code and is very useful for documenting.
 E.g.,
 ```c++
 A + 1; // This is a comment